sabrina-mostafa/Algorithm/Graph/BFS.md

  It uses Queue Data Structure.

- It is a Single Source Shortest Path Method, means it helps determining the shortest path in a graph from a Single Node/Source only.
+ It is a Single Source Shortest Path Method, means at a time it helps determining the shortest path in a graph from a Single Node/Source only.

  ## Algorithm :